 It may vary from subtle movement within, or distortion of, the product, or its joints (this may sometimes be rectified by using suitable remedial action) to more severe distortion, sometimes termed 'thermal-shock' (which may cause permanent and irreversible damage to a product, and completely spoil the aesthetic of an installation).

 It's often seen as an inconvenient, impractical or uneconomic proposition but the truth is that to avoid any likelihood of an issue arising, textile floor coverings should always be given an opportunity to acclimatise to their new surroundings.
 In practice, the most problems arise (in the UK) when the air temperature or humidity levels outside vary significantly from those operational levels that exist in the space the floor covering is going to be fitted in.
 This occurs usually, but by no means exclusively, in the winter here in the UK.

 Remove the product from its packaging, because often, and particularly in the case of cardboard (which is an effective insulator), that packaging will hinder its ability to acclimatise by slowing down the process.

 In the case of carpet, lay out your cut lengths/room sizes loosely, without adhering or stretch fitting, for a period of at least 24 hours.

 In the case of carpet tiles, remove the carpet tiles from their boxes and acclimatise them for 48 hours.
-If the tiles are stacked, please ensure that each stack is only say 20 tiles high.
+If the tiles are stacked, please ensure that each stack is only 20 tiles high.

 Acclimatisation can only take place if operational conditions exist.
-If the site conditions are not the same as those that will exist when a room is in use, then installation should not take place.
+If the site conditions are not the same as those that will exist when a room is in use, the installation should not take place.
 The minimum background temperature during acclimatisation must be 18 deg C or more.
 Adequate time should be allowed in the installation programme, for textile floor coverings to properly acclimatise, to give your professional installer the best chance of doing a proper job.